rylanharper/nitrogen/README.md

 ### Filtering Products

-To enable product filters, install the [Shopify Search & Discovery](https://apps.shopify.com/search-and-discovery?search_id=81e9e3f8-f482-4c8c-83c2-a80090d606df&surface_detail=search+and+discovery&surface_inter_position=1&surface_intra_position=5&surface_type=search) app.
+To enable filter and sort functionality, install the [Shopify Search & Discovery](https://apps.shopify.com/search-and-discovery?search_id=81e9e3f8-f482-4c8c-83c2-a80090d606df&surface_detail=search+and+discovery&surface_inter_position=1&surface_intra_position=5&surface_type=search) app.
 Once this is installed, navigate to `Apps` → `Shopify Search & Discovery` → `Filters` and set up basic filter options.
 You'll likely need to remove some default options, or add more if needed.
-This template uses the `availability`, `color`, `size`, and `productType` filter options.
+This template uses the `Availability`, `Color`, `Size`, and `Product Type` filter options.

+### Metaobjects

+This template uses metaobjects to create unique store objects that can be connected to metafields.
+The filter component, in particular, makes use of a `color_swatch` metaobject to filter products by general color name, hexcode, or image.
+This is especially helpful when a color has varying shades or a specific, non-standard name, as it can be associated with a general color swatch that users recognize.

+To create the `color_swatch` metaobject, navigate to `Settings` → `Custom Data` and click `Add Definition` under `Metaobject Definitions` at the bottom of the page.
+Name it "Color Swatch" and add the following field definitions:

+1. `Name`: A `single-line-text` field with one value.
+This represents the general swatch color name (e.g., red, yellow, blue).
+2. `Hexcode`: A `color` field with one value.
+This allows you to specify a custom hex code for the swatch color.
+3. `Image`: A `file` field with one value.
+This enables you to upload an optional image to display as the swatch color.

+After defining these fields, exit the settings menu and navigate to `Content` → `Metaobjects`.
+You will see your newly created `Color Swatch` metaobject.
+Click into it, then click `Add Entry` in the top-right corner to start creating your general color swatches with names, hex codes, and optional images.

+Once this is completed, navigate to `Shopify Search & Discovery` → `Filters` → `Color` and group your colors under the same general color names defined in the `color_swatch` metaobject entries.
+This ensures consistent and user-friendly filtering for your store.

 ### Metafields

-This template uses metafields to make working with Shopify easier.
+This template uses metafields to make working with custom data in Shopify easier.
 To enable product metafields, navigate to `Settings` → `Custom Data` → `Products` and add the following product metafield definitions:

+1. `color_swatch`: A `metaobject` list metafield that connects to the `color_swatch` metaobject.
+This is a good way to make sure that general color names, hexcodes, or images can be associated with a product when filtering on collection pages.
-1. `matching_colors`: A product reference list metafield that handles product swatch colors.
+2. `matching_colors`: A `product` list metafield that connects to matching products with different colors.
 This metafield allows access to the full data of referenced products, which is ideal for checking availability, option names/values, media, and more.
-2. `details`: A rich-text metafield designed to display additional product details, such as specifications, materials, or care instructions.
+3. `details`: A `rich-text` metafield designed to display additional product details, such as specifications, materials, or care instructions.
 Perfect for enhancing product descriptions with structured content.
-3. `shipping`: A rich-text metafield for sharing shipping-specific information, like delivery timelines, restrictions, or return policies.
+4. `shipping`: A `rich-text` metafield for sharing shipping-specific information, like delivery timelines, restrictions, or return policies.

 ### Customer Accounts